rifaterdemsahin/IoT/7_Semblance.md

 ### Possible Errors:
 - **Error:** `AttributeError: 'dict' object has no attribute 'get_body'`
   - **Solution:** Ensure the correct format and method for retrieving the event body based on the Azure Function trigger.
+[Azure Functions Documentation](https://docs.microsoft.com/en-us/azure/azure-functions/)

 ---